hunter-io/wappalyzer-api/README.md

 docker-wappalyzer-api
 =====

 This repository contains a dockerized version of [the npm driver for Wappalyzer](https://github.com/AliasIO/Wappalyzer/tree/master/src/drivers/npm).
+It aims to convert it to an API endpoint you can call from anywhere.

 ## To run it:
 ```